 But our focus is not on Yale alone.
-Roughly half of our portfolio companies hold licenses to Yale technology.
+More than half of our portfolio companies hold licenses to Yale technology.
 Our ties in Connecticut extend well beyond the ivy-covered walls of Yale, with relationships with the University of Connecticut, Jackson Labs, Connecticut Innovations, and the State’s strong support of new ventures.

 Catalyzing company formation with management expertise and capital around the deep resources of intellectual property at Yale and other Connecticut institutions.

 People are the most important ingredient in successful start-ups.
 We generally spend considerable time with scientists and entrepreneurs both before and after making investments, helping to develop and refine the business strategy, recruiting management, developing and helping to implement partnering strategies, securing laboratory and equipment financing, and establishing a firm financial base.

 Our initial investments may range from several hundred thousand dollars to $1 million or more, with substantial capital reserved for follow-on investments.
 For example, we might invest $250,000 to fund needed proof of concept work, $1.
 0 million in a first (“Series A”) investment round, with additional capital reserved for subsequent rounds.
 As a broad and sound investor base is critical to both a company’s success and to attractive investment returns, we expect to build an investment syndicate with other institutional investors early in each company’s development.

 Areas of Interest